 Advanced configuration

-In an advanced configuration you ignore the environment variables in docker-compose.yml or docker-compose-inits.yml.
+The advanced configuration will ignore the environment variables in docker-compose.yml

 mv settings/config.py.prod.example settings/config.py